technologyordie/ISR-Data-Reader/README.md

-Further examples and descriptions of some of these projects can be found at [http://technologyordie.com/cisco-http-cli-data-collection](http://technologyordie.com/cisco-http-cli-data-collection)
+A descriptions of how to use this script can be found at:
+[http://technologyordie.com/cisco-http-cli-data-collection](http://technologyordie.com/cisco-http-cli-data-collection)